Editorial take: American Express Gold Card

 The ultimate foodie card, earning bonus points at restaurants worldwide and at U.S. supermarkets.
 Plus over $400 in easy-to-use statement credits make the annual fee a no-brainer.

 The business version of Sapphire Preferred with one of the highest sign-up bonuses around.
-3x on shipping, travel, and advertising plus full UR transfer access.
-A no-brainer for business owners.
+3x on travel, shipping, internet/phone, and advertising (capped $150k/yr combined) plus full UR transfer access.
+Chase has added once-per-lifetime language; treat the bonus as a one-time opportunity.

 Card details on this page reflect the most recent data we've verified against the issuer's own site.
-Sign-up bonuses and fees can change at any time — confirm the current offer on the issuer's page before applying.
+Sign-up bonuses and fees can change at any time, confirm the current offer on the issuer's page before applying.